MetaMask/core/docs/reviewing-release-prs.md

 A changelog entry should reference one or more pull requests that introduced the change.
 While `auto-changelog`, the tool that validates changelogs, does not require these pull request references to be present, they are useful so that consumers have an opportunity to dive into the context behind the change if they need to.

 Conversely, some pull requests contain multiple changes and thus may need to split up into multiple changelog entries.
-That's totally okay!

 So, if you find any changelog entries that: